Wage and Hour Law

 The Fair Labor Standards Act (FLSA) is federal law that sets minimum wage, overtime pay, equal pay, record keeping, and child labor standards.
 At the University of Florida, each department is responsible for ensuring compliance.
 The university’s classification, pay, and payroll regulations, forms, and procedures are designed to achieve compliance.
 Accordingly, departments can maintain compliance by carefully following the established regulations and procedures.
 The Department of Labor may recover back wages and levy fines.
 Violations may result in civil or criminal action.

-Effective January 1, 2015, all University of Florida employees must be paid at least $8.10 per hour in order to comply with the minimum wage for the state of Florida.
-The federal minimum wage is $7.25 per hour, however, employers in the state of Florida must comply with the higher state minimum wage.
-The University of Florida minimum hourly wage for TEAMS and USPS employees is $12.00 per hour, effective January 1, 2016.
+Effective September 30, 2023, all University of Florida employees subject to minimum wage must be paid at least $12.00 per hour to comply with the minimum wage for the state of Florida.
+The federal minimum wage is $7.25 per hour.
+However, employers in the state of Florida must comply with the higher state minimum wage.
+The minimum hourly wage for TEAMS and USPS employees is $15.00 per hour, effective October 1, 2020.

 All faculty employees are exempt from the provisions of the FLSA.
 Many classifications in the USPS and TEAMS pay plans are designated exempt from FLSA overtime payment provisions.
 All hourly USPS and TEAMS classifications are designated as non-exempt; and as such require that time worked be recorded on an hourly basis (Web Clock or Weekly Punch Time).
 In addition, all hourly OPS employees appointed through Human Resource Services or as Student Assistants are non-exempt and, as such, have the same requirements for accurate time worked records.

 Employees in non-exempt (Web Clock or Weekly Punch Time) classifications are not permitted to begin work before the established starting time nor work beyond the established quitting time, unless specifically authorized by the employee’s supervisor.
 Every employee in a non-exempt classification must account for all hours in the workweek as each starting and stopping time occurs.
-Under no circumstances may a non-exempt employee be allowed to take work from the workstation to be completed at home; and non-exempt employees must leave their workstations during their regularly scheduled lunch periods.
+Non-exempt employees should not be engaging in work outside of their approved work schedule without the approval of their college or administrative unit regardless of the location.
+Non-exempt employees are encouraged to leave their workstation during their regularly scheduled lunch periods.
 Conducting any job related activity during scheduled lunch periods is time worked and must be recorded as such.
 Non-exempt employees’ time records must be approved by the supervisor, and in approving these entries in the Time & Labor the supervisor verifies the accuracy of the recorded time worked.

 Appropriate supervision of non-exempt employees must be maintained at all times to ensure the integrity and accuracy of time-worked records.
 University of Florida policy prescribes that supervisors be present during their employees’ working hours so they may verify hours worked.